When Can We Answer Queries Using Result-Bounded Data Interfaces?

 where $\vec x$ denotes the input positions of~$\mt$. \end{itemize}

-It is clear that adding these axioms ensures that the same primed facts are generated than in the short-cut chase, and the resulting axioms still have bounded semi-width: the (Result-bounded Fact Transfer) axioms are grouped in the acyclic part together with the Transfer axioms, and they still have an acyclic position graph.
-Hence, this establishes the slight generalization of Proposition~\ref{prop:linearizeaccessids} that we needed to conclude the proof of Theorem~\ref{thm:npidsbounds} in the case with result bounds.
+It is clear that adding these axioms, and using them when defining $I_0^+$ from~$I_0$ in the definition of~$I_0^\lift$ above, ensures that the same primed facts are generated as in the shortcut chase, and the resulting axioms still have bounded semi-width: the (Lifted Result-bounded Fact Transfer) axioms are grouped in the acyclic part together with the (Lifted Transfer) axioms, and they still have an acyclic position graph.
+Hence, this establishes Proposition~\ref{prop:linearizeaccessidsbounds}, which was all we needed to conclude the proof of Theorem~\ref{thm:npidsbounds} in the case with result bounds.